Live Well Winona

 Written by Deb McClellan, Community Operations Manager, Live Well Winona Janneke and I are were inspired recently by a Ted Talk - Got A Meeting Take A Walk.
 The information wasn't anything new to us, but it did remind us of the many benefits walking meetings have to offer.
 Here are just a few.
 Physical activity that fits into the day Energized and more alert Different environments ... read more

-Filed Under: Intellectual, Occupational, Physical, Social, Uncategorized
+Filed Under: Uncategorized, Intellectual, Social, Physical, Occupational

 7 Tips for Women About to Retire